 Have you ever woken up one morning with intense jaw pain and wondered where it came from?
 Is it hard to eat even the simplest foods, like macaroni and cheese, without dealing with pain in your jaw?
 Raleigh Facial Pain Center is here to tell you about sudden jaw pain and how you can manage it.

-When patients come to us complaining about sudden jaw pain in Raleigh, NC, we tell them that it is a symptom of fragile and damaged muscles and joints in their chewing system.
+When patients come to us complaining about sudden jaw pain, we inform them that it is a symptom of damaged muscles and joints in their chewing system.
 Jaw pain can come about for a variety of different reasons, including:

 - Long open mouth dental procedures